cloud-ark/kubeplus/postgres-crd/README.rst

   database: moodle
   image: postgres:9.3
   replicas: 1
-  setupCommands: ["create user client1 with password 'client1';","create database moodle with owner client1 encoding 'utf8' template=template0;"]
+  commands: ["create user client1 with password 'client1';","create database moodle with owner client1 encoding 'utf8' template=template0;"]
 ----------------

-setupCommands contains the setup commands for setting up the database on the container.
+commands contains any commands that you want to execute for for setting up the database on the container.

 This and other example Postgres custom resources are available in following directory:
 ./artifact/examples